-HIGHLIGHT OF THE YEAR FURTHER EXPANSION OF PSYCHOLOGICAL SUPPORT FOR OLDER PEOPLE More wards benefit from groups include the refurbishment and expansion of the Intensive Care Unit and the installation of two new CT scanners, thanks to the successful Stars Appeal fundraising campaign.
-A new Breast Cancer Unit campaign is carrying through into 2015/2016 and, as part of its strategy, the Trust will also continue to look at redevelopment options for the southern end of
+In terms of the environment, changes were made to Pitton Ward that provide more personalised bed spaces, better lighting and more social areas for patients.
+This follows changes to Redlynch Ward in the previous year.
+Other key developments that took place in the year that benefit other patient groups include the refurbishment and expansion of the Intensive Care Unit and the installation of two new CT scanners, thanks to the successful Stars Appeal fundraising campaign.
+A new Breast Cancer Unit campaign is carrying through into 2015/2016 and, as part of its strategy, the Trust will also continue to look at redevelopment options for the southern end of the hospital site that would best support existing and potential services.